twolfson/completion/README.md

 # completion [![Build status](https://travis-ci.org/twolfson/completion.png?branch=master)](https://travis-ci.org/twolfson/completion)

-Completion library for words, commands, and sentences
+Completion library for CLI commands

 This was built as part of [foundry][], a CLI utility for making releases painless.